Our top ten comedy writing tips from the experts

 We all love reading books that make us laugh out loud, and many of us would like to write them too.
 If you’re blessed with the ability to make people laugh at your jokes, chances are you’ve thought about writing a funny book, or script, or stand-up routine.
 Making people laugh is a skill in real life, and in print it’s easier said than done – comedy writing is one of the hardest tricks for a writer to get right.
 But we can help you polish your comedy writing techniques and learn the craft of how to write funny.

-The Comedy Women in Print Prize, which was launched by comedian Helen Lederer, is currently on the lookout for funny novels by women writers.
+The Comedy Women in Print Prize was launched by comedian Helen Lederer to celebrate and support funny novels by women writers.
 They’ve sent us their top tips for how to write something funny, and we’ve rounded up advice on comedy writing techniques from some of the funniest women writers and comedians in the business to go with each point.
 These women all know how to make people laugh out loud, so their advice on writing comedy is well worth taking!

 1. The main character needs to have, or appear to have, an authentic voice.
 If the reader doesn’t connect to the tone, the laughs won’t come.